yax-lakam-tuun/libqrcode/README.md

   * Support will be added in the future

 # CI builds
+CI builds usually consists of a test build and a conan demo build.
+If and only if both builds were successful, the CI state is green.

+# Tests
-CI builds are usually run in a docker container.
+All tests are usually built and run in docker containers.
-See `ci_build.Dockerfile` for more info.
+See [`test/linux.Dockerfile`](test/linux.Dockerfile) for more info.
-You can also hit `ci_build.sh` which creates and runs the docker image for you.
+You can also hit [`test/linux_build.sh`](test/linux_build.sh) which creates and runs the docker image for you.

 # Conan
-The library supports Conan out of the box.
-The `conan_demo.Dockerfile` and `conan_demo.sh` are for demonstration purposes.
+The library supports _Conan_ out of the box.
+The [`conan_demo/Dockerfile`](conan_demo/Dockerfile) and [`conan_demo/build.sh`](conan_demo/build.sh) are for demonstration purposes.
-It creates a small command-line tools which can create QR symbols from a given text message.
+It creates a small command-line tool which can create QR symbols from a given text message.

+Please note:
+The _Conan_ build is part of the CI checks.
+The tool has to be compiled successfully in order to clear this stage.